kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 As servers specify their clients using URIs, only clients known to a server can communicate directly with it.
-However, clients can act as relays, forwarding TCP connections or application-level messages (e.g., HTTP requests) from the Internet to the servers connected through the reverse tunnel.
+However, clients can act as relays, forwarding TCP connections or application-level messages (e.g., HTTP requests) that they accept or receive from the Internet to the servers connected through the reverse tunnel.

 # Conventions and Definitions